-BBL 604 Advanced Gospel of John 4 quarter units/40 clock hours Prerequisite: None
+BBL 604 Advanced Gospel of John

 This course is an exegetical study of selected passages of this book.
 There will be focus and discussion on the similarities and differences between the Gospel of John and the three Synoptic Gospels.

 BBL 605 Advanced Romans